Graduate School Resume: Putting Your Best Foot Forward

 - Always ask yourself how you assisted the organization and use numbers to demonstrate that impact.

 - Go through your formal performance reviews for areas in which your superiors recognized your excellence.
 “Interview” yourself and create a list of your previous jobs, and your greatest contributions.
 Put together a personal career folder with recommendations you’ve received and a list of new skills you acquired or comments from satisfied customers.
-Keep this folder handy when putting your resume together to remind you of areas in which where you shine.
+Keep this folder handy when putting your graduate school resume together to remind you of areas in which where you shine.

 - Think about the roles you have filled.
 Did you successfully work in a position traditionally filled by a much older person?
 Are you one of just a few to move into a much-desired role?
 Have you won more awards than average for your work?
 Put these items in a Highlights section at the top of your resume.
 Seeing these first will alert the admissions committee to how special you really are.